 Developers interact with Haley through a variety of programming interfaces.
+The Designer enables creating dialogs via a drag-and-drop interface.
 Client APIs allow interacting with the Haley service from applications.
-The Bot API allows implementing Bots to interact with Haley users, services, and devices.
-The Bot API includes components to interact with databases, the dialog system, machine learning and predictive models, analytics, external web services, and other Bots.
+Our Bot API allows implementing Bots to interact with Haley users, services, and devices.
+Our Bot API includes components to interact with databases, the dialog system, machine learning and predictive models, analytics, external web services, and other Bots.

 AIMP provides a standard for defining messages to be exchanged across A.I. systems.
 AIMP messages may include payload data, such as a weather report message containing the weather data.